 Code Enumerable Description 1 ERR_EXCEPTION Reply is in an exception code (see eLastExceptionCode = Exception Code).
 2 ERR_CRC Reply with invalid CRC.
 3 ERR_ADDRESS MODBUS address not found.
 The address that replied the request was different than expected.
 4 ERR_FUNCTION Invalid function code.
 The reply's function code was different than expected.
-5 ERR_FRAME_DATA_COUNT The amount of data in the reply was different pected.
-The amount of data in the reply was different than expected.
+5 ERR_FRAME_DATA_COUNT The amount of data in the reply was different than expected.
 7 ERR_NOT_ECHO The reply is not an echo of the request (FC 05 and 06).
 8 ERR_REFERENCE_NUMBER Invalid reference number (FC 15 and 16).
 9 ERR_INVALID_FRAME_SIZE Reply shorter than expected.
 20 ERR_CONNECTION Error while establishing connection.
 21 ERR_SEND Error during transmission stage.
 22 ERR_RECEIVE Error during reception stage.
 40 ERR_CONNECTION_TIMEOUT Application level time-out during connection.
 41 ERR_SEND_TIMEOUT Application level time-out during transmission.
 42 ERR_RECEIVE_TIMEOUT Application level time-out while waiting for reply.
 43 ERR_CTS_OFF_TIMEOUT Time-out while waiting CTS = false in transmission.
 44 ERR_CTS_ON_TIMEOUT Time-out while waiting CTS = true in transmission.

-128 NO_ERROR No error since startup.
+Code Enumerable Description 128 NO_ERROR No error since startup.

-Table 83: MODBUS Relations Error Codes
+Table 92: MODBUS Relations Error Codes